UK to investigate possible SAS role in Indian Golden Temple attack

 The party is widely expected to announce Rahul Gandhi, grandson of Indira Gandhi who was prime minister at the time of the attack, as its candidate for the post this week.

-The nationalist opposition Bharatiya Janata Party (BJP), which some opinion polls say is the favourite to form the next government, criticised Congress over the 1984 incident.
+The nationalist opposition Bharatiya Janata Party (BJP), which some opinion polls say is the favorite to form the next government, criticized Congress over the 1984 incident.

 "It wanted to invade the sacred precincts of the Golden Temple no matter even if it hurt the national interest and certainly the interests of the Sikhs," Arun Jaitley, the BJP's leader in the upper house, said of Indira Gandhi's government in a blog posted on Tuesday.